suarna/gatraffic/README.md

   `$SUMO_HOME=/usr/share/sumo`

--The best way to satisfy the dependencies is creating a virtual environment into the project main folder, we need to satisfy some dependencies:
+-The best way to satisfy the dependencies is creating a virtual environment **into the project main folder**, we need to satisfy some dependencies:

 `sudo apt-get install python3.8`

 `sudo apt-get install python3-pip`

-`sudo pip3.8 install virtualenv`
+`sudo pip3 install virtualenv`

 -Finally we can create the environment:

-`virtualenv -r /usr/bin/python3.8 venv`
+`python3.8 -m virtualenv venv`

 -Enable Python Virtual Environment using the following command: